Reactions to the Deepwater Horizon oil spill: BP public relations

 Initially BP downplayed the incident; CEO Tony Hayward called the amount of oil and dispersant "relatively tiny" in comparison with the "very big ocean."
 Hayward also initially stated that the environmental effect of the Gulf spill would likely be "very very modest."
 Later, he said that the spill was a disruption to Gulf Coast residents and himself adding, "You know, I'd like my life back."
 He later apologized for his statements.
 BP's chief operating officer Doug Suttles contradicted the underwater plume discussion noting, "It may be down to how you define what a plume is here… The oil that has been found is in very minute quantities."
 On 16 June BP chairman Carl-Henric Svanberg, speaking to reporters after meeting with President Obama at the White House said, "I hear comments sometimes that large oil companies are greedy companies who don't care.
 But that is not the case in BP.
 We care about the small people."

 On 30 May BP hired Anne Kolton, former head of public affairs at the U.S. Department of Energy and former spokesperson for Dick Cheney, as head of U.S. media relations.
 BP established a new division, headed by board member and managing director Bob Dudley to handle the company's response.
 On 4 June BP began running TV ads featuring CEO Tony Hayward as he apologized for the disaster, adding "We will make this right."
 The company also ran print ads in newspapers including The New York Times, The Wall Street Journal, USA Today and The Washington Post.
 According to Jon Bond, co-founder of agency Kirshenbaum Bond Senecal + Partners, the cost for the BP public relations campaign was about $50 million.
 BP spokesperson Toby Odone told ABC News that BP had successfully bid for several search terms related to the oil spill on Google and other search engines so that the first sponsored search result links directly to the company's website.
 This is "a great PR strategy" commented Kevin Ryan, CEO of an internet communications firm, and one not used before by other firms facing similar public relations "nightmares," adding that research suggests most people cannot distinguish between sponsored links and actual news sites.

-On Monday 26 July 2010 the Guardian announced that CEO Tony Hayward was to quit.
+On 26 July 2010, The Guardian announced that CEO Tony Hayward was to quit.
 The move was reported as being an attempt by BP to rebuild their shattered image in the United States.
 Haywards leaving package is expected to be under basic contractual terms.
 That means one-year's pay of £1m and a pension pot of more than £10m, capable of paying out more than £500,000 a year when Hayward reaches 60.
 He will be replaced by the Gulf Spill clean up chief Bob Dudley, who is an American citizen and previously worked for Amoco.